 Ninety percent of the sugar in the Canadian diet is processed, while only 8.7 percent comes from whole foods.
 Hence, you should try to add whole foods to your diet to avoid excessive sugar intake.

 Check the Sugar Content on Labels

 Canned food is convenient and cheap, but they contain a lot of sugar.
 Avoid canned foods that contain syrup and sugar.
 The fruit is sweet enough, so go for canned foods that do not have extra sugar.
-If you have to buy canned fruits, you can reduce their sugar by washing them under water.
+If you have to buy canned fruits, you can reduce their sugar by washing them.

 Be Careful about Eating Seemingly Low-sugar Foods

-Some other seniors try to consume dried fruits due to being rich in fibre, nutrients and antioxidants.
-They also think that drying the fruit reduces its sugar content.
+Some other seniors try to consume high-fibre dried fruits, nutrients and antioxidants and believe drying the fruit reduces its sugar content.
 It is a misconception since they also have high amounts of natural sugar and should be consumed in moderation.